 Provides students with the knowledge, skills, and encouragement to assist populations in need while learning from community-based experiences.
 Students learn about the histories and functions of various human service agencies in San Mateo/ San Francisco Counties as well as the characteristics and needs of the clients with whom they work.
 Students are required to intern on their own time, with a nonprofit organization of their choice for the duration of the semester.
 A community-based course.
-May be used to satisfy one unit of Career Development Requirement.
+May be used to satisfy three units of electives for Psychology majors and minors.
+Fulfills Core Curriculum Social and Behavioral Science requirement.